Fertiliser prices are on the rise

-Fertilizer prices have risen sharply globally and Namibia is feeling the full impact: higher production costs for farmers, more expensive food for consumers, and increased pressure on the country’s already fragile food-security system.
-The situation is driven by Namibia’s dependence on imported fertilizer, rising global prices, and high local transport and utility costs.
+Fertiliser prices have risen sharply globally and Namibia is feeling the full impact: higher production costs for farmers, more expensive food for consumers, and increased pressure on the country’s already fragile food-security system.
+The situation is driven by Namibia’s dependence on imported fertiliser, rising global prices, and high local transport and utility costs.

-Below is a clear breakdown of what’s happening and why it matters for Namibian households.
+Below is a clear breakdown of what’s happening and why it matters for Namibian households - with the assistance of AI.

 Global Drivers

-• Global fertilizer prices remain high and are expected to continue rising into 2025, especially nitrogen and phosphate fertilizers. agroreview.com
+• Global fertiliser prices remain high and are expected to continue rising into 2025, especially nitrogen and phosphate fertilisers. agroreview.com

 • Export restrictions from China—a major producer—have reduced global supply, pushing prices up. agroreview.com